 Over the course of the first few weeks at St. John’s, your cadet will take part in what is referred to as “New Boy”.
 This process can take up to six weeks, and is designed to educate him in military customs and courtesies, drill and ceremony.
 This basic training is the beginning of every young man’s cadetship at St. John’s.
 This process creates the same opportunity for success for each cadet, regardless of their socio-economic background.
 As a New Boy the cadets’ life is very restricted.
 New Boy Cadets are not allowed cell phones, other electronics, nor are they allowed to go off campus or utilize the recreation center.
 However, during this period of time, cadets are encouraged to write letters to family and friends.
 After the initial three weeks of New Boy they will be able to call home and share the progress they have made.
 Then, after successful completion of New Boy they will enjoy the full phone privileges in accordance with the cadet handbook.
 During this period of new boy, each cadet will begin the process of becoming independent and achieve objectives on his own, and not depend on someone to “bail him out”.
 The goal of New Boy is for each cadet to graduate as a competent, effective, and contributing member of the Corps with the same opportunities for advancement and position as every other cadet.

-If you have questions that arise as you navigate this website, please don’t hesitate to contact our Dean of Admissions, Brian Bell by email or by phone at 785.309.5432.
+If you have questions that arise as you navigate this website, please don’t hesitate to contact our Admissions department at 866.704.5294.